pubnub/objective-c/iOS/README.md

             (getter = shouldResubscribeOnConnectionRestore) resubscribeOnConnectionRestore
         __Default:__ YES (_kPNShouldResubscribeOnConnectionRestore_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

+    5. Upon connection restore, should the PubNub client "catch-up" to where it left off upon reconnecting?

+             (getter = shouldRestoreSubscriptionFromLastTimeToken) restoreSubscriptionFromLastTimeToken
+         __Default:__ YES (_kPNShouldRestoreSubscriptionFromLastTimeToken key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    5. Should the PubNub client establish the connection to PubNub using SSL?
+    6. Should the PubNub client establish the connection to PubNub using SSL?

             (getter = shouldUseSecureConnection) useSecureConnection
         __Default:__ YES (_kPNSecureConnectionRequired__ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    6. When SSL is enabled, should PubNub client ignore all SSL certificate-handshake issues and still continue in SSL mode if it experiences issues handshaking across local proxies, firewalls, etc?
+    7. When SSL is enabled, should PubNub client ignore all SSL certificate-handshake issues and still continue in SSL mode if it experiences issues handshaking across local proxies, firewalls, etc?

             (getter = shouldReduceSecurityLevelOnError) reduceSecurityLevelOnError
         __Default:__ YES (_kPNShouldReduceSecurityLevelOnError_ key in [__PNDefaultConfiguration.h__](3.4/pubnub/libs/PubNub/Misc/PNDefaultConfiguration.h))

-    7. When SSL is enabled, should the client fallback to a non-SSL connection if it experiences issues handshaking across local proxies, firewalls, etc?
+    8. When SSL is enabled, should the client fallback to a non-SSL connection if it experiences issues handshaking across local proxies, firewalls, etc?

             (getter = canIgnoreSecureConnectionRequirement) ignoreSecureConnectionRequirement